 These latest publications offer creative methods to help municipalities, businesses and organizations find the balance between planning futures and protecting the environment.
 The Sustainability Primer offers strategies to difficult planning challenges, while Planning for Sustainability: A Planners Guide details the framework to develop strategic and sustainable goals.In 2008 Environment, Land Stewardship, Primer/brochure

 Community associations have an important role to play in planning.
 They help to shape and communicate community goals and aspirations in both policy planning and implementation of plans.
 The purpose of the Guide is to help community volunteers deal with planning issues in an effective and rewarding manner.
 It is also hoped that the Guide will help to promote positive and productive working relationships among communities, applicants, City staff and all the players in the planning process.
-For a copy of the guide click here.

 The Green Communities Guide will be an essential tool to help elected officials, municipal planners, developers, real estate associations, stewardship groups and citizens develop strategies to conserve water, protect water quality, conserve valuable agricultural land, and protect critical open space and wildlife habitat.
 Through the guide, municipalities, stewardship groups, and developers will be informed about the innovative approaches other communities are taking to avoid, mitigate, or reduce the impacts of growth and development, to maintain the flow of ecological goods and services from their landscapes.